-Challenge number Detail of challenge 1 Oral Language -Assessment, observation and discussions with children and professionals identify that children often display oral language and vocabulary comprehension gaps and this is more prevalent in disadvantaged children.
-This is evident throughout the academy and can be more complex with children who are disadvantaged and also have either English as an additional language or additional needs.
-2 Phonics and Reading -Assessments, observations and discussions with chil- dren identify that disadvantaged children often have greater difficulty with phonic acquisition and reading fluency than their peers.
+Challenge number Detail of challenge 1 Writing - Assessments, observations and discussions with pupils and professionals often display vocabulary, grammar and spelling gaps along with stamina for writing.
+This is more prevalent in disadvantaged students.
+This is evident throughout the academy and can be more complex with pupils who are disadvantaged as a high percentage have additional needs.
+This is evident in both their reading and writing attainment.
+2 Phonics and Early Reading -Assessments, observations and discussions with children identify that disadvantaged children often have greater difficulty with phonic acquisition and reading fluency than their peers.
 This correlates with their development as confident readers.
 3 Maths - Internal and external data for mathematics indicates that in the majority of year groups, the attainment of disadvantaged children is below that of non-disadvantaged children.
 The end of key stage statutory assessments indicates similar trends.
-4 Well-being/Equity in Opportunity -Our assessments and observations indicate that the education and well-being of many of our disadvantaged children have been impacted by partial school closures.
-These findings are supported by national studies.

-This has resulted in significant gaps in knowledge and cultural capital leading to disadvantaged children falling further behind 5 Attendance and Punctuality - Attendance and persistent lateness data highlights that attendance and punctuality for disadvantaged children is not in line with whole school data.
+4 Well-being/Equity in Opportunity Our assessments and observations indicate that the education and well-being of many of our disadvantaged children have been impacted by partial school closures due to the school being flooded in Autumn term 2023.
+The curriculum was narrowed due to timetable constraints and having to transport pupils to an alternative site for 6 weeks.
+This has resulted in gaps in knowledge and cultural capital leading to 5 disadvantaged children falling further behind.
+Attendance and Punctuality - Attendance and persistent lateness data highlights that attendance and punctuality for disadvantaged children is not in line with whole school data.
 Improvement in attendance and punctuality would support improved outcomes for disadvantaged pupils.